 Actual Pensionable earnings in previous year *NEW* contribution rates are now based on this figure, not WTE.
 Annualised earnings should be used if figure is not available or if the previous figure is no longer accurate.

-WTE (whole Time Equivalent): Earnings that member would earn if working full time.
+WTE (Whole Time Equivalent): Earnings that member would earn if working full time.
 Still required even though rates are now based on actual pensionable earnings.

 Is Employee part time?: Indicates if member is part time, leave blank for full time.
 [Drop down choice]